phsequeira/applicants/README.md

 # applicants
-push your site to it's own branch
+push your site to it's own branch by your last name